How Gantt charts help in managing Agile projects

 2. Defining logistics issues and task dependencies

 You may also apply Gantt charts to track the logistics of your project.
-Task dependencies will guarantee that a new task can only start once another task is completed.
+Task dependencies will guarantee that a new task can only start once another task is complete.
 When your task is delayed, then dependent issues will be rescheduled automatically.

 3. Tracking project progress